palacino/yz/README.md

 # An anomaly detection algorithm POC

-this repo contains two packages:
+this repo contains a demo package

-* anomaly: contains a k-nearest neighbor anomaly detection algorithm
-* RESTAPI: a Flask-based rest api wrapper around "anomaly"
+RESTAPI: a Flask-based rest api wrapper around "anomaly", a subpackage containing a k-nearest neighbor anomaly detection algorithm

-If you want to deploy the Flask aplication, you should copy the anomaly package inside the flask app folder, and simply type
+If you want to start the Flask aplication, you can simply type

 python -m flask run